Expat Forum - Posting Guidelines

 Yes, we welcome feedback on forum postings.
 If you feel a thread is becoming offensive, you can report the posting to administrators directly through the forum software by clicking the Flag icon.

-If you are not a member of the Expat Forum community, please feel free to contact the webmaster regarding any posts that you have a problem with, sending the links to the actual post so we have a clear point of reference!
+If you are not a member of the Expat Forum community, please feel free to contact us regarding any posts that you have a problem with, sending the links to the actual post so we have a clear point of reference!

 We don't condone the spread of hatred, pornography or ridicule of individuals for any reason.
 These postings serve no positive purpose for the expat community or the larger community in which we live.